Welcome to Your Future

 So, gut this book like the fish in figure 0.3.
 Identify the chapters that are most useful to you (the flesh), and skip the rest (the guts).
 Which chapters are flesh and which are guts will depend on what stage of the journey you are at.
 This guidebook is designed to be as “guttable” as possible.
 To aid gutting, the version published at cdyf.me has a built in search and tables of contents.
 Before you can gut the fish, you’ll need an anatomical map shown in figure 0.4.

-0.5 Mapping your future
+0.5 Mapping Your Future

 Your future is split into five parts, each of which has several chapters: